'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 In one instance, the Russians created a phony website and paid freelance American journalists to write stories.
 The Americans didn't know who they were working for.
 But this was small stuff.
 There's no evidence so far of a foreign campaign gaining major traction.

-The U.S. intelligence community is much better prepared for this election, said Thomas Rid, author of the new book, Active Measures: The Secret History of Disinformation and Political Warfare.
+The U.S. intelligence community is much better prepared for this election, said Thomas Rid, author of the new book Active Measures: The Secret History of Disinformation and Political Warfare.
 The CIA and the National Security Agency can legally monitor and take action against a foreign group or individual spreading disinformation.
 But in the U.S., free speech protections normally prevent that kind of action.

 "For some agencies, like the CIA, it's illegal to operate domestically.
 And for the FBI, it is politically a very hot potato, a very problematic thing to be countering domestic disinformation because it is so political," said Rid.